Black dot bug hits iPhone: How to fix if this emoji breaks your iMessages

-If you thought emojis were harmless, well, this one can freeze your iPhone's messaging app.
+If you thought emojis were harmless, well, this one can freeze your iPhone's ($1,829.00 at Apple) messaging app.

 EverythingApplePro says the bug affects iPhones running iOS 11 to iOS 11.4, but we aren't sure if he tested earlier versions.
-CNET hasn't tested the bug on our iPhones yet, but other outlets like 9to5Mac and Tom's Guide report encountering the bug.
+CNET hasn't tested the bug on our iPhones yet, but other outlets such as 9to5Mac and Tom's Guide report encountering the bug.

 The good news is there's a fix: